To your child or help him/her with homework?

 - Supplemental computer-assisted instruction

-- Book club, Peoria Reads!, and other special interest activities
+- Peoria Reads! and other special interest activities

 You can help one person change his or her life by teaching that person how to read!
 Tutors are provided with an initial training workshop and later in-service training events.
 Students and tutors meet twice each week for about 1 to 1 1/2 hours each time.
 Classes are scheduled at the convenience of tutor and adult learner.
 Consultation with staff is provided on the best method and materials to use.
 A large selection of materials is on hand.
 Many learners and tutors meet at COMMON PLACE, but some meet in other churches and libraries around Peoria.
 In addition to 1-on-1 learning, COMMON PLACE provides small group and other learning opportunities.